okmttdhr/nativescript-webview-custom-header/README.md

 # nativescript-webview-custom-header

-This is the example of implementating custom headers for WebView requests.
+This is the example implementing custom headers for WebView requests.

 (I used [alexziskind1/nativescript-oauth](https://github.com/alexziskind1/nativescript-oauth) as reference).